+(New 04/2021)

+Content moved from 8000, 04/2021:

-State employees having custody of state funds will be instructed to surrender, without resistance, funds demanded if they are threatened with violence during the course of an attempted robbery.
-The California Highway Patrol will be notified immediately.
-In addition, agencies are required to notify the Department of Finance, Office of State Audits and Evaluations.
-See SAM Section 20060
+State employees in possession of state funds will surrender, without resistance, funds demanded if they are threatened with violence during the course of an attempted robbery.
+The agency/department will notify the California Highway Patrol immediately.
+In addition, agencies/departments are required to notify the Department of Finance, Office of State Audits and Evaluations.
+See SAM Section 20080.